I love you in Arabic

 As hard as you try, without helpful feedback your Arabic pronunciation is never going to be the same as a native speaker’s.
 If you've found it difficult to perfect the way you say Arabic words and phrases, this lesson will help you.

-Using the blue Rocket Record buttons you can record the way you say each word or phrase, and compare it with the way a native speaker of Arabic does.
-That’s right, with Rocket Languages voice mapping technology you can record your voice as many times as you need until your pronunciation matches the Arabic speaker!
+Use the blue button to play the audio tracks associated with I love you in Arabic.
+Then try recording yourself and compare your Arabic pronunciation with that of the native Arabic speaker.
+That’s right, with Rocket Arabic's voice recognition technology you can record your voice as many times as you need until your pronunciation matches the Arabic speaker!

 In this lesson all gender specific words are in males talking to females.